rht-labs/tech-exercise/docs/1-the-manual-menace/6-nordmart-review.md

     > Thanks to **tenant operator** this **<TENANT_NAME>-test** project is already available to us in the cluster where we can deploy this application

-4. Login to Openshift UI, Select your project  **<TENANT_NAME>-test** and Navigate to Pods under Workloads in left side bar.
+4. Login to OpenShift UI, Select your project  **<TENANT_NAME>-test** and Navigate to Pods under Workloads in left side bar.

     <p align="center" width="100%">
     <img width="%" src="images/1-6-2-oc-pods-ui.jpg">